codewithgulam/codewithgulam/README.md

 <!-- WAKING HAND WITH GOOD TO HAVE YOU TEXT-->

 ### Hi there 👋 <br />
-<h1>My name is Mohd Laraib</h1>
+<h1>My name is Laraib Khan (Rabs)</h1>
 <h2>Web Developer</h2>
 <h2 align=center>👋 Good to have you here!!</h2>

-I've been learning to code for more than a year now.
+I've been learning to code for more than three years now.
 I am currently focused on back-end development and frontend,I'll continue learning full-stack in the future!
 I would love to accept internship, apprenticeship or entry-level front-end roles !

 🌱 **About myself**<br>